-But fortunately this gap between all that science knows about cosmology and how little the spiritual layperson understands it is shrinking.
+But fortunately this gap between all that science knows about cosmology and how little the spiritual layperson understands about it is shrinking.
 Scientific facts and theories that were unfamiliar a few decades ago seem to be working their way into the religious mindset gradually.
 Evolution remains contentious in America, but in other countries it is considered a sensible view of the past.
 Twenty years ago I would never have thought that the longevity of life over 3.8 billion years would mean much to me, but now it is central to my appreciation of life.
 And in articles about society or politics, I come across some references to quantum mechanics or the uncertainty principle as factors in why worldly events turn out as they do.
 Who knows?
 Perhaps my grandson will grow up to find that string theory is his key to making sense of the world.

 Significantly, Hawking’s book itself, intended for a general audience, represents his own effort to bring the frontiers of cosmology closer to home for “ordinary people” (his phrase).
 As for my failed first effort to read it, I went back to it, absorbed what I could about black holes and theories of the universe, and appreciated the breadth and agility of Hawking’s mind.
 It was well worth it.

 Towards the end, Hawking writes that the era of bewildering theories about nature may be drawing to a close because a grand theory that unifies all the partial theories seems to be in sight.
 “We may now be near the end of the search for the ultimate laws of nature” (2319).
 When that stage is reached, theoretical cosmology can settle down and become teachable enough that laypeople will be better able to grasp it.
 “A complete, consistent, unified theory is only the first step: our goal is a complete understanding of the events around us, and of our own existence” (2504).
 The italics are in the original.
 Hawking recognizes that the value of science lies finally in the understanding that it brings to all people and not only to scientists.